No. 7 Oregon Ducks down No. 4 Mississippi State 82-74 | New Country 923

 A driving layup from Cazorla made it 76-65 and got the crowd at Matthew Knight Arena on its feet.
 Jazzmun Holmes’ layup got the Bulldogs within 80-74 with 1:23 left, but Howard fouled out a short time later.

-The Ducks went into the game leading the nation with an average of 92.4 points a game, while the Bulldogs were a close second at 92.3.
+The Ducks went into the game leading the nation with an average of 92.4 points a game, while the Bulldogs, last season’s NCAA tournament runner-up, were a close second at 92.3.

+“We played a really good team,” Mississippi State coach Vic Schaefer said.
+“I’m disappointed.
+I thought we got out-toughed all night long.
+Give credit to Oregon.
+That’s something we take great pride in is winning the toughness battle.
+It’s one thing to talk the talk, it’s another thing to walk the walk, and Oregon walked the walk tonight.
+They out-toughed us, they got every loose ball, every 50-50 ball, every tough rebound.

+“We know that was one of their strengths, we know they liked to play bully ball, and they have great athletes and that’s what they thrive on.
+So we know we had to stand our ground and be just as tough as they were or tougher, and for me that was getting to the line,” Ionescu said.

+The nationally televised game was the first matchup between two women’s teams in the top 10 at Matthew Knight.

-Oregon’s lone loss came on Dec.
+Oregon’s lone loss this season came on Dec.
 9 at Michigan State.
-The team’s only other game against a ranked opponent was back on Nov.
+The team’s only other game against a ranked opponent was on Nov.
 1, when they downed then-No. 18 Syracuse 75-73.

 McCowan, Mississippi State’s leading scorer, whose eight double-doubles this season lead the nation, was defended well by Hebard from the start.